BlocProtocol/BLOC-wiki/docs/mining/XMR-Stak-Linux-Guide.md

 Native binaries on linux are not available for XMR-stak.
 You will need to compile yourself, follow these instructions:

+If you have not yet downloaded and ran the [BLOC](https://bloc.money/download) software to sync the blockchain and create a wallet, you need to [create your wallet](../../wallets/Making-a-Wallet) before start mining.

 ## **Ubuntu 16.04**<a name="ubuntu-16-04"></a>

 1. If you want to use your GPU for mining, do the following-